-- The FY2018 Budget reflects a continuation of current service levels. - The FY2016 Budget includes the addition of a Microbiologist I and Clerk IV - The FY2013 Budget for Public Health Lab includes the addition of a Microbiologist I - In FY2010 Parkland agreed to fund increased staffing of a Microbiologist III and a Microbiologist II.
+- The FY2019 Budget reflects a continuation of FY2018 service levels - The FY2018 Budget reflects a continuation of current service levels. - The FY2016 Budget includes the addition of a Microbiologist I and Clerk IV - The FY2013 Budget for Public Health Lab includes the addition of a Microbiologist I - In FY2010 Parkland agreed to fund increased staffing of a Microbiologist III and a Microbiologist II.